You are here

 Chancellor's Initiative to Prevent Sexual Misconduct

 In May of 2017, University of Minnesota President Eric Kaler charged key leaders on the Twin Cities campus and Chancellors with developing comprehensive plans to prevent sexual misconduct.
 In the summer of that same year, Chancellor Black and his leadership team endorsed the "Chancellor's Initiative to Prevent Sexual Misconduct," a plan developed by UMD's Sexual Violence Response Team.
-A link to an overview of the initiative may be found here.
-The plan includes five elements.

 - Support the work and enhance the role of the UMD Sexual Assault, Domestic Violence, Stalking and Dating Violence Task Force.

 - Enhance the student education and engagement opportunities.

 - Create a public awareness campaign.

 - Develop strategies to evaluate the effectiveness of UMD's efforts to prevent sexual misconduct.

 - Implement required sexual misconduct training developed by the Twin Cities campus.

 In October of 2017, Chancellor Black provided an update to President Kaler, including action steps for the 2017-2018 academic year.
 (Note: Attachment A in the memo to Dr. Kaler refers to the overview linked above.)
 A report on progress toward accomplishment of the action steps will be prepared by the Sexual Violence Response Team in the fall 2018 semester.
 New action steps will be identified during summer 2018.

 Sexual Misconduct Prevention Programming at UMD